laninsky/possums/mitogenomes/README.md

 ## Mitogenomes

 ### Alignment prep
 Received mitogenomes assembled to reference from RNAseq data from Oscar.
 Aligned these using the default Geneious algorithm.
 Double-checked for "sane" protein-coding regions (e.g. no premature stop codons/frame-shift mutations etc).
 Checked entire alignment by eye and realigned indel regions for control region (only part of the alignment that looked a little more problematic).
 Conducted a quick and dirty UPGMA and NJ tree on the entire alignment.
 Based on these results, unclear whether there are two Tasmanian clades and one Mainland clade, or vice-versa.
-Due to confusion, decided to export partitioned mitogenome and try ML and Bayesian methods.
+Due to this confusion, decided to export partitioned mitogenome and try ML and Bayesian methods.

 Following this, extracted the following partitions: concatenated rRNA genes, concatenated tRNA genes, concatenated protein-coding genes coded on the forward strand, ND6 (coded on the reverse strand), and control region/D-loop.
 Reverse-complemented ND6, and checked all protein-coding genes had nucleotides in multiples of threes, adding Ns if not (i.e. due to incomplete stop codons and/or removing of overlapping regions, as overlapping regions between any genes were excluded.
 Protein-coding genes, including ND6, were then masked to specific codon positions.
 All partitions were then concatenated, and file was exported as [phylip](https://github.com/laninsky/possums/blob/main/mitogenomes/data/total_partitioned_alignment.phylip).
 The following file (`partion_file`) was generated based on alignment order/length for partitioning RAxML and ExaBayes analyses:
 ```